alitari/mockgo-server/contribute.md

 ## testing and releasing with `create-release.sh`

 Executing the `create-release.sh` script will go through all steps of [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) for each module.
-Without giving a tag as argument, it will stops at this point.
+Without giving a tag as argument, the script stops at this point.
 This process is applied as check for each pull request.

-Providing a version will additionally:
+Providing a version as argument will create a release.
+The basic steps are:
 - create a branch with the version name,
 - tag to the remote
 - publish the go modules with under the version